You’re the proud parent of twins! Congratulations!

 My sincerest respect and empathy for the challenges you’re likely to encounter.
 Twin babies, especially for first-time parents, are a massive amount of work.
 One of the most valuable investments in your whole family’s well-being is to get them sleeping well.

 That’s typically going to be a little more complicated than teaching one baby some solid sleep skills.
 For all of the obvious reasons that come to mind.
-If one baby wake up crying, you’re pretty much guaranteed that the other will be right behind them.
+If one baby wakes up crying, you’re pretty much guaranteed that the other will be right behind them.
 Soothing two babies at the same time is just objectively tougher than one.

 To further complicate the situation, twins are often premature, and preemies are very sleepy babies.
 This makes avoiding a feed to sleep association tricky.
 Plus, due to one baby crying likely waking the other, parents of twin are often quick to rush in and soothe a crying baby back to sleep by any means necessary.
 This can lead to a stronger feed to sleep associations.